 How easy is that!?

 Someone asked me once about adding veggie broth to make french onion soup vegetarian but I’ve honestly never tried that.
 Not sure how that would taste.
 There’s just something flavorful about beef broth.
 You just can’t substitute a great thing.
-Let’s also not forget the cheesy breads on top!
+Let’s also not forget the cheesy pieces of bread on top!

 You can do this two ways.
 After dividing the soup into ramekins or cocottes like these (aren’t they adorable!?
-Thank you Staub!), you gently place a slice of day old thick baguette bread on top and add cheese.
+Thank you Staub!), you gently place a slice of day-old thick baguette bread on top and add cheese.
 You can use gruyere or fontina.
 Either will melt nicely.
-The other option is to toast the breads in the oven and serve them separately.
+The other option is to toast the bread in the oven and serve them separately.
 Or do both!
 Who will say no to more bread, am I right!?
-At the end of the day, this classic french onion soup is, in my opinion, the perfect weeknight meal or date night in dinner.
+At the end of the day, this classic french onion soup is, in my opinion, the perfect weeknight meal or date night at dinner.
 Probably cheaper too. ;)

 Hope you make it and LOVE it!

 - 4 large yellow onions, thinly sliced

 - 1 bay leaf

 - 1/4 teaspoon pepper

 - 1/2 teaspoon salt